 Tumor Treatment Fields

-In 2011, the FDA approved Optune, a portable, wearable device designed to treat glioblastoma that recurs or progresses after receiving chemotherapy and radiation therapy.
+In 2011, the FDA approved Optune, a portable, wearable device designed to treat glioblastoma that recurs or progresses after being treated with chemotherapy and radiation therapy.
 Electrodes placed on the surface of the patient’s scalp deliver low-intensity electrical fields called “tumor treatment fields” (TTFs) to the site of the tumor, which disrupt the rapid division exhibited by cancer cells.

-In 2015, Optune’s FDA approval was extended to treat patients with newly-diagnosed glioblastoma.
-Following surgery and radiation, Optune is administered along with the chemotherapy drug temozolomide.
+In 2015, Optune’s FDA approval was extended to treat people with newly-diagnosed glioblastoma.
+Following surgery and radiation, Optune is administered along with the chemotherapy temozolomide.

 All cancer treatments can cause side effects.
 It’s important that you report any side effects that you experience to your health care team so they can help you manage them.
 Report them right away—don’t wait for your next appointment.
 Doing so will improve your quality of life and allow you to maintain your treatment plan.
 It’s important to remember that not all patients experience all side effects, and patients may experience side effects not listed here.